NeoLorenzo/productivity-pwa/README.md

 ## 🔜 Upcoming Features

-- When the user signs in the google sign in says "to continue to productivity-pwa-3780a.firebaseapp.com" change this so it isnt ugly. (still an issue).
-- Privacy Policy and TOS only viewable if the user is signed in which is a problem if they try to read it in the google sign in page before signing in.

 - Add a way to select and delete sessions from the history page.
 - Add a way to edit sessions in session history.
 - Improve the mobile usability of the session history table.

-- Add functionality to save to local storage first and sync to Firebase after, enabling offline mode.

 - Create a profile view which shows stats, such as streaks.
 - Move sign out and settings buttons to the new profile view.

-- The bottom nav on mobile is far too short making it harder to click the buttons, add padding to the bottom.

-- Every time the user modifies a task (for example creates one, deletes one, or edits one) save the history to "task history" but hide it by default.
+- Add functionality to save to local storage first and sync to Firebase after, enabling offline mode.

 - Rename "Tasks" to "Strategy".
 - Add a button with a + symbol to the top left corner of the "Your Tasks" card which will bring up a pop up card which is the current "Add a New Task" card.
 Do the same with the edit functionality.